 Singapore’s banks are open for all students to take out an education loan.
 However, they’re the most stringent when it comes to requirements.
 Banks will ask for the student’s latest academic background.
 While there is no set ground for the right grades, the banks significantly consider these factors.

 Then, the institutions will ask for the student’s course.
 Banks will only honor accredited courses that are of high demand to help the country’s productivity.
-Doing this ensures banks will receive repayment of the loan once the student graduates.
+Doing this ensures banks will receive repayment of the bank personal loan once the student graduates.

 As we’ve mentioned above, they will ask the student to provide proof of income.
 Their parents’ or legal guardians’ combined income will improve their chances of the loan application.
 Approval might take eight weeks at maximum.